seehuhn/fortuna/README.rst

 random output can be generated.
 The easiest way to initialise the generator in this case is to call ``acc.SetInitialSeed()``.

-After the generatator is initialised, randomness can be extracted using the ``RandomData()`` and ``Read()`` methods.
+After the generator is initialised, randomness can be extracted using the ``RandomData()`` and ``Read()`` methods.
 For example, a slice of 16 random bytes can be obtained using the following command::